-We consider determining a threshold value dynamically for individual behavioral pattern in order to set a proper value to the threshold.
-For that purpose, unlike the conventional model which uses a fixed common threshold value, this paper proposes a model which acquires a rule to individually determine the threshold value for each behavioral pattern from the data of test users.
-The conventional model is illustrated on the left side of Fig. 4 and the threshold determination rule acquisition model, which we propose, is illustrated on the right side of Fig. 4.
+We consider determining a threshold value dynamically for individual behavioral pattern.
+Unlike the conventional model which uses a fixed common threshold value, this paper proposes a model which acquires a rule to individually determine the threshold value for each behavioral pattern from the data of test users.
+The conventional model is illustrated on the left side of Fig. 5.
+The threshold determination rule acquisition model which we propose is illustrated on the right side of Fig. 5.
 The horizontal center line shows a partition of the two phases for introducing a context-aware system to actual user environment.
 The upper portion is the development phase, before introducing the system to the actual environments of individual users.
 The lower side is the operation phase, after introducing the system.

-As shown in Fig. 4, the conventional model determines a common threshold value at the development phase.
+As shown in Fig. 5, the conventional model determines a common threshold value at the developement phase.
 First, the model collects behavior logs of test users.
 Next, for every test user, the model repeatedly creates a behavioral pattern with the logs, while matching the logs with the pattern.
-Analyzing the result of recognition accuracy, the model determines the threshold value with which recognition rate averaged for all test users is the highest.
+Analyzing the result of recognition accuracy on the matching, the model determines the threshold value with which recognition rate averaged for all test users is the highest.
 At the operation phase, the model creates an individual behavioral pattern with personal behavior logs.
-The threshold value is common irrespective of users.
-However, because a proper value for a threshold varies with the individual behavioral pattern of each user, behavior recognition accuracy of some users may be low with the common value.
+However, the threshold value is common irrespective of users.

 To dynamically determine a proper threshold value for individuals, it is preferrable to acquire knowledge from personal behavior logs of individual user.
-However, it is difficult to determine a proper threshold value only with a small number of personal behavior logs.
-Therefore, the proposed model dynamically determines a threshold value by using both knowledge acquired by analysis of test user data and knowledge acquired from personal behavior logs.
+However, it is difficult to determine the proper threshold value only with a small number of personal behavior logs.
+Therefore, the proposed model dynamically determines the threshold value by using both knowledge acquired by analysis of test user data and knowledge acquired from personal behavior logs.
 First, our model collects sample behavior logs of test users.
 Second, our model repeatedly creates a behavioral pattern with the logs and matches the logs with the pattern, for every test user.
-Next, our model analyzes the correlation between a threshold value and the recognition accuracy.
-If the threshold value is directly determined by analysis, the same problem occurs as in the conventional model.
+Next, our model analyzes the correlation between a threshold value and the recognition accuracy on results of the matching.
+If the threshold value is directly determined by the analysis, the same problem occurs as in the conventional model.
 Our model derives not a threshold value itself but a rule f for determining the value.
-The threshold value is not determined at the developement phase.
-At the operation phase, the threshold value is determined for individual behavioral pattern by combining the rule f and knowledge acquired from a small number of personal behavior logs.
+The threshold value is not determined at the development phase.
+At the operation phase, the threshold value is determined for individual behavioral pattern by applying the rule f to knowledge acquired from a small number of personal behavior logs.